sagarishere/youtube-hack-video-limit/README.md

 The Rust code in this project will concatenate the videos correctly, and the audio streams will be played at the correct bit-rate.

-Todo: I will also create a playlist creator next, to create a playlist of the videos, and then use the playlist to create a website with the videos embedded.

 This bypasses the youtube video limit of 10 videos per day, as the videos are concatenated into one video but viewed as separate videos.

 PS: a small scrapper also written for scrapping a source once it has been saved as an offline page (as the page is auth protected and can't be accessed directly + the source is not available in the page source immediately as it works with hydration and is not using SSR).
 This could be done with puppeteer but I am not using it and encourage you to use it if you want to scrap the source directly.
 I do not want to pay for proxies and I am not interested in using the free ones.